dailylance/clovita-user-auth-system/README.md

 ## Environment Variables

-See `.env.example` for all required environment variables.
+See `.env.example` for all required environment variables, including email/SMTP and token TTLs.

 ## Docker